New York Child Relocation Lawyers

 Call an Attorney

 You want to move, but you need permission.
 You don’t need permission from your ex, but you do need permission from the court.
-The court needs to know that this is the best decision for the kids and that their best interest has already been considered first and foremost when deciding to move.
+The court needs to know that this is the decision for the kids and that their interest has already been considered first and foremost when deciding to move.
 Are you going to make more money at a better job?
 Are you moving to a better location in which to raise kids?
 Is this because you are making positive life changes?

 Your ex-spouse cannot stop you from moving, but he can make your life miserable if you don’t go about it using the proper channels.
 Even if you ask him first and he agrees, what happens the moment he realizes how much he misses seeing the kids whenever he wants or you upset him in some way?
 If he calls the law, you could go to jail for kidnapping your own kids per the restrictions in your custody agreement.

-An attorney is the best person to help with this situation.
-An attorney can help you present the best possible case to the court.
+An attorney is the person to help with this situation.
+An attorney can help you present the possible case to the court.
 Your attorney can help you modify your custody agreement so you’re both happy when you relocated, and he or she is there to answer any questions you might have throughout this process.
 There is a lot more to relocation when you have kids and a custody agreement.
 Don’t let the law pass you without stopping to make sure you’re handling it correctly.